Thoughts on Technology and Liberty

 Anyhow, the driving force in technology is really to accomplish a vision of access to any data that you need, at any time, from any where.
 We humans have been working towards that goal since the first set of grunts used for communication between our ancestors a million years ago.
 Once we have the data, we can turn it into knowledge.
 And that is what has allowed us to reach the point we are at today, on the verge of leaving our planet with enough humans to assure the survival of the race even if our planet were to die.
 Not that we will accomplish that in the next year, or even the next decade, but it isn’t that far off.
 The point of data and knowledge is survival, of course.
 But the survival we are talking about has changed significantly.
 For tens of thousands of years it was survival of the individual, the family, the local group.
 About 200 years ago that began to change dramatically.
 To the point where, today, the typical individual in an industrial nation doesn’t need to be concerned with individual survival, as a general rule.
 We have reached the point today where the focus of our data and knowledge is a whole different level of survival.
 And our drive for access to data has led us to the point where we are getting very close to the realization of any data, any time, any where.
 My Treo is one of those major steps towards it, as is the Internet, worldwide cell networks that carry data and so forth.

 The question is, from a perspective of individual liberty, is this good, or bad?
 There are a lot of truly negative things, things that governments, unscrupulous individuals, monopolistic companies, etc. can take advantage of and gain much more control over individuals.
 Databases that allow querying of information about individuals.
-Cell phones can be tracked within the cell network.
+Cell phones can be tracked within the cell network, which is why a cellular tower lease buyout is so lucrative for the seller; they are in high demand.
 Spy satellites can take pictures of individual humans.
 And on and on the list goes.
 It seems that every new technology enables new ways to control and monitor us.

 And yet, if it weren’t for these technologies and the knowledge they give us access to, we as humans would be mired in the life of a peasant in the middle ages.
 As, indeed, many humans on this planet still are.
 Without the printing press we could not have spread knowledge far and wide so that the Anglo-Saxon traditions of individual freedom, constitutionally limited government and rule of law was considered the norm in much of the world today.
 Liberal ideas about the value of individuals and the role of the market would not have been possible.
 The American Revolution was almost completely enabled by technology that provided easy access to knowledge.
 Indeed, the printing press was a two edged sword, giving government bureaucracies enormously more data, easily accessible, for the constable and the tax collector to use.
 Two hundred years later the Czech’s used fax machines to communicate rapidly and securely and create the Velvet Revolution that led to the downfall of communism in Czechoslovakia.
 And today the Internet enables the rapid spread of information that every government would much prefer is not even spread slowly.